MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 ## Get incoming audio state

-The `getIncomingClientAudioState` API allows an app to get the incoming audio speaker setting for the meeting user.
+The `getIncomingClientAudioState` API allows an app to get the incoming audio state setting for the meeting user.
 The API is available through the Teams client SDK.

 > [!NOTE]
 > The `getIncomingClientAudioState` API for mobile is currently available only in [Public Developer Preview](../resources/dev-preview/developer-preview-intro.md).